 Addressing this issue, across several lines of research, I seek to answer various identity-related questions, particularly when negative group stereotypes are salient.
 For example, why are high potential women’s and minorities’ performance undermined in academic and workplace contexts where they are underrepresented and negatively stereotyped?
 Why do coworkers of different racial backgrounds sometimes have difficult interactions, which can derail their ability to perform well and work effectively together?
 As our nation continues to diversify, why do negative stereotypes about the spaces occupied by racial group members continue to disadvantage minority neighborhoods and bias policy?
 And, most importantly, what strategies can be leveraged to reduce the opportunity gap, improve inter-group relations, and promote more equitable policy-making at both the individual and institutional level?
 In my work, I draw on theories such as social identity threat, and apply frameworks such as models of stress and coping and social cognitive inter-group processes, to answer such questions that loom large for those working to implement successful diversity strategies to reduce inequities and promote positive social change.

-I am a graduate student in the Social Psychology PhD. program at Lehigh University.
-I am working in the Stereotyping & Social Interactions (SSI) lab under the advisement of Dr. Valerie Jones Taylor.
-My research interests revolve around interracial and interracial interactions as they are affected by stereotypes, prejudice, in-group bias, etc. Additionally, I am interested in how understanding socio-cultural contexts can contribute to positive experiences in intergroup contact situations and toward reducing inequities.
-My research goal is to address some of the cross-cultural gaps concerning group behavior, stereotypes, and racial attitudes- especially as these phenomena apply to areas and countries that have been underrepresented in the literature.
+I am a graduate student in the Social Psychology Ph.D. program at Lehigh University.
+I work under the advisement of Dr. Valerie Jones Taylor.
+My research interests revolve around interracial and interracial interactions as they are affected by stereotypes, prejudice, in-group bias, etc. Relatedly, I am interested in how understanding socio-cultural contexts can contribute to positive experiences in intergroup contact situations and toward reducing inequities.
+I want to address some of the cross-cultural gaps concerning group behavior, stereotypes, and racial attitudes- especially as these phenomena apply to areas and groups that have been underrepresented in the literature.

 Affiliated Graduate Student